richardanaya/burn-gpt-2-style-embedding-model/README.md

-# GPT-2 Embedding Model in Rust 🦀
+# A flexible GPT-2 Embedding Model in Rust to Play with Training 🦀

 **An Educational Implementation of GPT-2 for Text Embeddings Using the Burn Deep Learning Framework**